 Is Freetrade any good?

-Whilst conducting this Freetrade review, we found Freetrade to be a great investment app for a novice investor who wants to take advantage of their free investment account and commission free trading as well as low cost stocks and shares ISA and competitive non trading fees.
+Whilst conducting this Freetrade review, I found Freetrade to be a great investment app for a novice investor who wants to take advantage of their free investment account and commission free trading as well as low cost stocks and shares ISA and competitive non trading fees.
 On the flip side of the coin, they only offer US and UK stocks.
 As mentioned previously, their limited offering on trades may put more experienced investors off.
 It is also worth noting that Freetrade offer nothing in the way of investment advice and is therefore all activity is at the users own risk.